 Interstate 440 encircles central Raleigh on the northern half of the Cliff Benson Beltway.
 Known almost exclusively as the Beltline in Wake County, I-440 overlaps with U.S. 1 for 10.70 miles from Interstate 40 by the Cary city line to U.S. 401 (Capital Boulevard).
 U.S. 64 Business accompanies I-440 south from New Bern Avenue 1.09 miles to Interstate 87, where U.S. 64 joins I-440 south 2.71 miles to Interstate 40.
 The renumbering of I-495 to Interstate 87 includes extending I-87 over the southeastern most section of I-440 to connect with I-40.

 Beginning in 1991, Interstate 440 was widened nearly all the way around Raleigh.
 Finished in 1993, the first expanded section of the beltline was from Glen Eden Drive, between Lake Boone Trail and Ridge, to Wake Forest Road.
 By 1997, all but the westernmost four miles were six lanes wide.
-Work estimated to cost $475 million will reconstruct the final four-lane section, from U.S. 1/64 just south of Walnut Street in Cary to north of Wade Avenue in Raleigh.
+Work estimated to cost $475 million reconstructs the final four-lane section, from U.S. 1/64 just south of Walnut Street in Cary to north of Wade Avenue in Raleigh.
 I-440 Improvements - Project U-2719 includes redesigning the exchange at Western Boulevard into a diverging diamond interchange (DDI) and modifying the cloverleaf interchange at Wade Avenue to eliminate weaving traffic with at least one flyover ramp.
-Four years of construction is scheduled to start in late 2018.
+Construction started in Fall 2019 continues into

 The Cliff Benson Beltline predates the Interstate system.
 The initial section was constructed simultaneously with the U.S. 1 freeway through southeast Chatham and Wake Counties.
 It opened 3.19 miles east to Hillsborough Street (N.C.
 59) in 1960.
 The ensuing section extended the Beltline 7.5 miles north and east to North Boulevard (Capital Boulevard).
 This represented the entire U.S. 1 bypass of Downtown Raleigh.

-Construction through early 1965 built the 1.87-mile section of the Beltine from U.S. 1/401 to U.S. 64 Business along New Bern Avenue.
+Construction through early 1965 built the 1.87 mile section of the Belt line from U.S. 1/401 to U.S. 64 Business along New Bern Avenue.
 U.S. 64 was subsequently relocated to follow all of the completed Beltline to circumvent Downtown.

 I-440 was initially signed as an east-west route, despite the circuitous route of the beltline.
 The state attempted to solve this issue by replacing cardinal directions for Interstate 440 with inner banners for clockwise travel and outer banners for the county-clockwise direction.
 This gave I-440 the distinction of the only Interstate in the system to not officially use cardinal directions.
 Area drivers never got used to the inner/outer directions, and the state restored east/west signage in 2009.
 The resigning coincided with the removal of I-440 along the shared alignment with I-40 and U.S. 64 to the south of Downtown, so that I-440 solely traveled north of I-40.

-Background information on Interstate 440 obtained from Brian LeBlanc's former Wake County Roads web site and reproduced with his permission.
+Background information on Interstate 440 originally researched by Brian LeBlanc for the Wake County Roads web site.
+It was reproduced here with his permission.